ansys/pyoptislang/doc/source/user_guide/troubleshooting.rst

 Timeout error when launching optiSLang
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Default timeout for launching optiSLang is 20s.
+Default timeout for launching optiSLang is 20 seconds.
 This can be increased by parameter ``ini_timeout``
 when launching optiSLang:

 .. code:: python